 Keep in mind that just because the cheese is lactose-free, that doesn’t mean all can eat it.

-There are some individuals that are intolerant to other components in dairy such as the protein casein.
-Lactose-free cheese will still have that casein protein but the longer the cheese ferments, the stronger it’s aroma, and the more the casein is broken down!
+Lactose-free cheese will still have that casein protein.
+It has been suggested that milk intolerance could in some cases be related to the ingestion of the protein A1 β-casein since during digestion of this casein protein, β-casomorphin 7 is released and that has known GI effects. [see JianquinS et al 2016].
+The authors of this paper, [Cozma-Petruţ et al 2017] noted that for IBS, further research studies are needed to elucidate the role of milk and dairy products in IBS [because other proteins beyond lactose, like casein, may be involved].
+The long fermentation required for SCD cheeses helps break down the casein protein since the longer the cheese ferments, the stronger it’s aroma, and the more the casein is broken down!
 You can also make the casein protein less inflammatory (use A2 instead of A1 milk, try unpasteurized raw milk cheese or even goat milk) but this post is not going into those details.
 It is focusing on the lactose component.

-Still… even you can go a step further and choose from the many lactose-free cheeses available just to reduce lactose loads since lactose is a FODMAP, and ALL FODMAPs are cumulative!
+Everyone can go a step further and choose from the many redic delic lactose-free cheeses available just to reduce lactose loads since lactose is a hard to digest food component for all and is a FODMAP, and ALL FODMAPs are cumulative!

 That is what I do, choose lactose-free whenever painlessly possible, for my family members that eat lactose!
 Really, no one cares if they are eating provolone instead of mozzarella!